I was vacationing in the Caribbean all the time.

 I do miss some things, though.
 Mostly, I miss variety.
 Living in Belize and living on an island anywhere one thing you sacrifice is choice.
 Our choices for many things are limited.
 We have abundant and delicious fresh fruit, for example… but only three or four kinds.
 If you want anything more exotic, you’re out of luck.

-Bottom line, what do I think today, five years later, about my decision to move to Belize?
+Bottom line, what do I think today, seven years later, about my decision to move to Belize?

 I’m happier than I ever was living in the States.
 I can honestly say I’m a truly happy person here.
 And I’d say that says it all.